Shiren the Wanderer GB2: Magic Castle of the Desert: Reception

 Writers for Famitsu called Shiren the Wanderer DS2 a "beautifully done remake" and a masterpiece, and said that the difficulty felt well-balanced, and gave the Game Boy Color version the highest score the publication had given to a game on that platform.

 Spencer at Siliconera noted that the game felt much more accessible than the first Mystery Dungeon: Shiren the Wanderer, but that the level-reset and having to restart dungeons after teleporting to the town, while an improvement, still was frustrating.
 He appreciated how the story and the multiple dungeons made progress feel more tangible than in the first Shiren the Wanderer, making it less of an "endless journey".
 A feature he appreciated in the Nintendo DS version was the ability to change what is shown on the top screen without entering an options menu; he enjoyed being able to switch between a map screen and a text summary of what was happening in the dungeon.
 Jeremy Parish at 1UP.com said that, just based on how it looks, one could not tell that Shiren the Wanderer DS2 originally was a Game Boy game, as the graphical overhaul made it look even better than Mystery Dungeon: Shiren the Wanderer on the Nintendo DS.
 Based on a preview of the game, he said that there was "little doubt" that the game would be as good as the first Shiren the Wanderer, which he thought was a "top-notch dungeon crawler".

 Sales

 According to Geimin, both versions of Shiren the Wanderer: Magic Castle of the Desert have accumulated over 275,000 copies in total.
-The Game Boy Color version has sold 172,578 copies by December 2001 and the Nintendo DS version has sold 103,299 copies by January 2010.
+The Game Boy Color version had sold 172,578 copies by December 2001, and the Nintendo DS version had sold 103,299 copies by January 2010.